atom-model/ATOM/README.md

 The easiest way to get started is with the Docker container.

-If you're not familiar with Docker, start by downloading and installing the [Docker Toolbox](https://www.docker.com/products/docker-toolbox).
-Run Kitematic.
+If you're not familiar with Docker, start by downloading and installing [Docker](https://www.docker.com/community-edition).

-From within Kitematic, search for and run the `atommodel/demo` container.
+Run "docker pull gplates/atom" to get the ATOM Docker container from Docker Hub.

+Run "docker run -it --rm -p 18888:8888 gplates/atom" to start the Docker container in interactive mode.

+Alternatively, you can run "docker run -d -p 18888:8888 gplates/atom" to start the Docker container in daemon mode.

+There will be a Jupyter Notebook available at port 18888.

+Run "docker exec -it *container_id* /bin/bash" to attach to the Docker container and get a shell.

+There is a volume mounted in the container.
+Run "docker inspect -f "{{ .Mounts }}" *container_id*".

+Run "docker ps" to check your container id.

+Alternatively, you can use the "-v" flag in "docker run" command line to mount a volume, for example "-v dir_in_your_host:dir_in_container".

+If you run "docker run -it --rm -p 18888:8888 gplates/atom /bin/bash", the Jupyter Notebook will not be started.
+You need to run /build/ATOM/docker/notebook.sh manually.

 ## Repo contents